captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
 Okay, but this is a joke, right?
-Cuz Walter, you’re making me a little fuckin nervous over here—
+Cuz Walter, you’re making me a little fuckin nervous over here —

 ---